TheRealKaup/KTech/documentation/quickstart.md

 The first `UPoint` argument is the size of the viewport, which is set manually rather than automatically with the size of the terminal itself.

-The integer argument is the ticks per second (tps) limit, that is, the speed of the game loop.
-Normally this will also be the graphical frames per second (fps) limit.
+The integer argument is the ticks per second (TPS) limit, that is, the speed of the game loop.
+Normally this will also be the graphical frames per second (FPS) limit.
 That can change at any point while the game is running.

 ### Creating a World